Visit some of Europe’s finest cities from Barcelona to Berlin

 Is this trip right for you?

 As there are potholes and cobblestones in many European cities, it's recommended that you leave any wheelie bags/cases at home and bring a backpack instead.
+It will also make it easier when walking around metro o train stations with your bag.
+Sometimes lifts aren’t available and you would need to walk up and down some stairs carrying your luggage.

 As accommodation on this trip is twin-share, single travellers will share a room with another traveller of the same sex.
 If you’d prefer not to share, a single room supplement is available at an additional charge.
 Please ask your travel consultant for more details.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together.
 This trip is a great opportunity to get to know other travellers, so embrace it while you can.